manjester/johnchess/README.md

 ## Rules

-No castling, no 50-move rule, no threefold repetition, no promotion, no enpassent, no castling.
+No checks, no castling, no enpassent, no stalemate, no 50-move rule, no threefold repetition, no promotion.

 Only _pure unfiltered fun_.